tramitit/guides/en/germany/application_for_an_international_certificate_of_conduct.md

 ---
-title: "Application for an International Certificate of Good Conduct"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Germany"]
+categories:
-meta_title: ""
+- Germany
+date: '2024-06-07'
-description: "This is a guide on how to apply for an International Certificate of Good Conduct."
+description: Learn how to apply for an International Certificate of Good Conduct (Führungszeugnis) in Germany.
+A step-by-step guide with required documents and cost details.
 draft: false
+meta_title: 'International Certificate of Good Conduct: How to Apply'
+title: 'International Certificate of Good Conduct: How to Apply'
-translationKey: "germany-application_for_an_international_certificate_of_conduct"
+translationKey: germany-application_for_an_international_certificate_of_conduct
 ---

 ## Description
 ### What is it?